pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The UJSP web portal maintains and provides public access to criminal court records of Pennsylvania’s Appellate, Common Pleas and Magisterial District Courts as well as other minor courts.
 These records are available on the public web docket sheets of the individual courts.
 The information provided on these sheets excludes any content which is not accessible for public viewings such as secure court and pre-sentence summary reports.
 All confidential information may be obtained using the secure web docket sheets which may only be accessed using a secure login.

-As all Pennsylvania courts have separate public web docket search tool, persons interested in accessing criminal case information must know the court in which the case was filed.
+As all Pennsylvania courts have separate public web docket search tools, persons interested in accessing criminal case information must know the court in which the case was filed.
 Once determined, the requestor may use the applicable tool:

 • Appellate Courts Docket Tool,